Home

 First off, a good starting point is the back of the creeks!
 Look for bass where you found them last spring.
 Look for creeks that have inflowing water and multiple secondary points and banks lined with brush, stumps, standing timber, log laydowns and rock.
 If you find any vegetation in the back of a creek it's time to dance a jig!
 Your best chances of this will be found in major creeks toward the head of the river.
 Work outward toward the mouth of the creek.

 Secondly, an opposite strategy is to start at the mouth and main points of creeks and work toward the back.
 Here you may find baitfish schooling prior to entering the creek arm.
 Bass will be suspended close by attacking the shad.
-Additionally, you may encounter shad and bass off the main points of creeks as they're moving out of creeks toward deeper water in late fall.

-Fall Bass Fishing Tips
+Fall Bass Fishing Tip

 Finding Bass